ska-telescope/ska-cicd-k8s-job-manager/README.md

 ```

 ### `config`
-The `config` command allows the user to validate the current configuration file in use and its contents (example uses the account `ubuntu` with a ``):
+The `config` command allows the user to validate the current configuration file in use and its contents:

 ```
 $ kubectl job-manager config